6 Gold Buying Mistakes to Avoid

 Chart of gold prices over the last half-century.

 There’s always a spread between the actual price of gold and the amount you’re going to pay for it from a dealer.
-Depending on the exact product, you might be paying anywhere from 5% to 15% over spot—even more for rare gold coins and other vintage products.
+Depending on the exact product, you might be paying anywhere from 5% to 15% over spot—even more if you're buying rare coins, collectible coins, and other vintage products.
 But some people pay double, triple, even more over what they should have paid.
+Over the long haul, this will cause you to lose money when you sell.
 And these are the scenarios we’re covering here.

 Overpaying for gold coins, rounds, and bars is far more common than you might think.
 Chances are, we’ve all done it at one point or another.
 Those gold subscription plans mentioned in the previous section are one major way people overpay for gold.
 But there are others, too.
 And a lot of times, it happens in retail venues you might think are totally innocuous.

-Buy your gold from a reputable coin dealer, bullion dealer, or precious metals broker.
+If you are taking physical possession of your metals, buy your gold from a reputable coin dealer, bullion dealer, or precious metals broker.
+A local dealer is preferable to pawn shops.
 Choose one with a vast selection of the items you’re looking for and many years of experience.
-Look for affiliations with professional organizations such as the National Coin & Bullion Association or National Inflation Association, and many positive unpaid customer reviews.
+Look for affiliations with professional organizations such as the American Numismatic Association, National Coin & Bullion Association, or National Inflation Association, and many positive unpaid customer reviews.
+You should also check their Better Business Bureau profile.
+Your investment goals and financial future depend on a trusted source.

 And be sure you know what the current gold price is.
-Again, if you’re a retail investor, you’re not going to buy gold at that price.
-But it will give you a good idea of a baseline when deciding who is offering you the best spreads and premiums over spot for the gold products you want.
+Again, if you’re a retail investor, you’re not going to buy gold at that price (melt value).
+But it will give you a good idea of a baseline market value when deciding who is offering you the best spreads and premiums over spot for the gold products you want.

 Avoid buying physical gold products with a premium higher than 15% above the spot price.

 What does this even mean?
 Coins come in protective holders when they have been professional graded (also called "certified").
 Not all holders are created the same, however.
-You want to avoid graded coins from knock-off grading services.
+One of the key differences is trust and reputation.
+You want to avoid graded coins from knock-off grading services when buying gold bullion.
+This is especially true if you purchase online.

 Example of a coin in the "right" holder!
 Double Eagle gold coin graded AU58 by NGC.